GENDER DIVERSITY & RESILIENCE PROGRAM

 - If your child is not already in treatment with CGC, please call 203-324-6127 for more information and to schedule an initial intake appointment.
 Space is limited.

 - Middle School Process Group

 - Co-Ed Coping with High School Anxiety Group

 - Building Relationships Group

 - Gender Diversity and Resilience Groups

 Specialized treatment services target children of certain age groups and diagnostic categories to foster healthy development:

 - Child and Family Therapy provides a range of clinic-based assessment and treatment services for children ages 3-18.

 - Child First offers intensive, in-home parent/child therapy and care coordination focused on decreasing the harmful effects of trauma and deprivation on early development (ages prenatal-6).
+View CGC’s Child First brochure.
+Click here for more information about the Child First Program.
 Please click here for a request for service form.